inc2734/habakiri/wp-repository/readme.txt

 = Offcanvas navigation on mobiles =

-Global menu goes off canvas on mobiles.
+Global menu goes offcanvas on mobiles.
 You don't need to add another menu for mobile phones.

 = Using child theme =